Swindon Mechanics' Institute: History

 Paid for via subscription by the GWR workers based at Swindon Railway Works, the building was designed and constructed by Edward Roberts and completed in 1855.
 It contained a lending library and provided health services to workers.
-It was enlarged in 1892-93 to a design by Brightwen Binyon, after which the committee opened up its health services to other local workers.
-Nye Bevan, mastermind of the NHS, later said:
+It was enlarged in 1892-93 to a design by Brightwen Binyon.
+The building was constructed in Swindon stone from a nearby quarry, with dressings in Bath stone.